CryptoPascal31/cyKlone/README.md

   - Improve contract to handle several denominations.
   - Add more tests.
-  - Rewrite the JS client by breaking into one or more libraries.
   - Organize a safe setup for the ZK keys.